redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * go to Asset Store and search for 'steamvr'
 * find and import the 'SteamVR Plugin'
-* click on 'import' and then 'Accept All' in the two popup windows
+* click on 'import' in the first and then 'Accept All' in the second popup window
-* drag the three prefabs 'CameraRig', 'Status' and 'SteamVR' from Assets / SteamVR / Prefabs into the Hierarchy window
+* drag&drop the three prefabs 'CameraRig', 'Status' and 'SteamVR' from Assets / SteamVR / Prefabs into the Hierarchy window

 fix the main camera offset 'bug'...